josenunes-econ/josenunes-econ.github.io/index.md

 ---

 <p style="font-size: 18px;">Welcome!
-I am an intern at the Energy Services Regulatory Authority (ERSE) with interests in industrial organization, economic regulation & competition policy, microeconomics, and game theory.</p>
+I am an intern at the Portuguese Energy Sector Regulator (ERSE) with interests in development economics, public policy, industrial organization, and economic regulation.</p>

 ---